Oculus VR Client (Android)¶

 This process should generate an .apk file in the {sdk-root-folder}\Sample\Android\OculusVR\app\build\outputs\apk\debug

 directory that can be used to debug or be installed manually.
-You can also automatically generate an .apk file by running Android Studio.
+You can also automatically generate a debug-signed .apk by directly running from within Android Studio.
 See Running the Oculus VR Client for more information.

 Note